aBharti0310/EPM/README.md

 ## Instructions to be followed after starting the aplication
-VVI- Do not refresh the page once aplication get loaded, it will clear all the saved data in local storage
+VVI- Do not refresh the page once aplication get loaded, it will clear all the saved data in local storage since the application occupying the storage at the time of application load.

 1. inside the terminal run this command -npm install
 2. First go to setting page and add total budget and categories else user won't be able to add a new expense.